mragusa/dnsgo-traffic-analysis/README.md

   - reads pcap file and displays DNS packet content to stdout
 * packet-splitter
   - reads pcap file and creates a new pcap file based on the DNS Query ID provided
+* find-dns-servers
+  - reads pcap file and finds dns servers and clients

 ## Requirements
   - [Go](https://go.dev/dl/) version 1.22 or higher